 |---|---|---|

-Specificity | Names the domain (CodeRabbit PR code review) and mentions configuration, but doesn't list multiple specific concrete actions beyond 'automated PR code review with configuration'.
-What exactly does it configure?
-What does the review loop entail? | 2 / 3 |
+Specificity | Names the domain (CodeRabbit PR code review) and mentions configuration, but doesn't list multiple concrete actions beyond 'automated PR code review with configuration'.
+It lacks specifics like what configuration options exist or what the review loop entails. | 2 / 3 |

-Completeness | Clearly answers both 'what' (execute CodeRabbit primary workflow: automated PR code review with configuration) and 'when' (setting up automated code reviews on PRs, configuring review behavior, establishing the core review loop) with explicit trigger phrases. | 3 / 3 |
+Completeness | Clearly answers both 'what' (execute CodeRabbit primary workflow: automated PR code review with configuration) and 'when' (setting up automated code reviews on PRs, configuring review behavior, establishing the core review loop), with explicit trigger phrases provided. | 3 / 3 |

 Trigger Term Quality | Includes explicit trigger phrases like 'coderabbit review workflow', 'coderabbit PR review', 'coderabbit auto review', 'configure coderabbit reviews', plus natural terms like 'automated code reviews', 'pull requests', and 'review behavior'.
 Good coverage of terms a user would naturally say. | 3 / 3 |